ronnyli/reddit-check/NOTES2SELF.md

 1. Code Cleanup
     - bogus user agents, state
 1. Reply to comments within posts
-    - There's a bug where the top-level comment box is not shown if there are no comments
     - Clicking Reply button doesn't trigger expanding comments
         - could be achieved by putting dedicated button outside of collapsible div?
         - or dedicated "expand" / "show replies" button